Afrin Liberation Forces

-The Afrin Liberation Forces (ALF) (Hêzên Rizgariya Efrînê, HRE), also known as Tahrir Afrin Forces is a Kurdish insurgent group, which was founded in the aftermath of Operation Olive Branch and the subsequent fall of Afrin to the Syrian National Army (SNA) and Turkish Armed Forces (TAF).
-The group is mainly located in the Aleppo Governorate of Syria, where it imposes guerilla tactics such as infiltrations, roadside bombs, booby-traps, and assasinations on positions and members of the SNA, TAF and other groups affiliated with the Turkish occupation of northern Syria.
+The Afrin Liberation Forces (ALF) (Hêzên Rizgariya Efrînê, HRE), also known as Tahrir Afrin Forces, was a Kurdish insurgent group, which was founded in the aftermath of Operation Olive Branch and the subsequent fall of Afrin to the Syrian National Army (SNA) and Turkish Armed Forces (TAF).
+The group is mainly located in the Aleppo Governorate of Syria, where it imposes guerilla tactics such as infiltrations, roadside bombs, booby-traps, and assassinations on positions and members of the SNA, TAF and other groups affiliated with the Turkish occupation of northern Syria.

 History

 Founding in 2018

 On September 18, 2018, the group carried out two operations in Afrin, which resulted in the death of a Turkish soldier.
 This was the group's first operation against the Turkish army, which, according to its official website, also marks the date of its founding.

 On 21 December, the HRE released a press statement laying out the group's goals; the group stated that they would seek to end the "occupation of their areas" and that they would carry out operations as part of a "justified war" until the region is "liberated".
 The statement also claimed responsibility for two attacks: one on 18 December involving the detonation of an improvised explosive device (IED) against Turkish soldiers, claiming as many as six men had been injured and killed, and another detonation of an IED on the same date, on forces of the Hamza Division.